 Here’s a cool video of a typical husky exercise regime:

-So, now you know what a Siberian husky needs, what are you waiting for…
+So, now you know what a Siberian husky needs for a happy home, what are you waiting for…

 Would you like to own a husky?